Back to Top

 Note Taking Assistance (Updated May 26, 2017)

-As an instructor, you may have never experienced teaching a student who utilizes use of a note taker in the classroom.
+As an instructor, you may have never experienced teaching a student who utilizes use of a notetaker in the classroom.
 Students with sight, learning, and some physical disabilities may be granted this type of accommodation.
-To make this situation more comfortable for all involved, the Disability Resource & Support Center has some suggestions for working with students with note taking as an accommodation.
+To make this situation more comfortable for all involved, Disability Resources has some suggestions for working with students with note taking as an accommodation.

-• Notes as an accommodation are simply another student’s understanding and perception of what occurred during the course meeting time.
+Notes as an accommodation are simply another student’s understanding and perception of what occurred during the class.
 Notes as an accommodation are not intended to be an exact duplication of what occurs in the classroom.

 •